 Archaeology of Quarters of the Enslaved

 There are no buildings left at Belle Grove Plantation that served as quarters for the enslaved.
 However, a map of the 1864 Battle of Cedar Creek indicates a cluster of buildings in the field across from the visitor parking lot.
-Belle Grove has been pleased to work with Matthew Greer, a PhD candidate at Syracuse University, to investigate this part of the property further.
-He and his team conducted archaeological excavations in this area from 2015-2020 and are currently analyzing their results.
+Belle Grove was pleased to work with a team of archaeologist led by Dr. Matthew Greer to investigate this part of the property from 2015-2020.

-Testing conducted in summer of 2015 confirmed a 1.42-acre site that was inhabited by members of Belle Grove’s enslaved community between 1800 and 1840.
+Testing conducted in summer of 2015 confirmed a 1.42-acre site that was inhabited by members of Belle Grove’s enslaved community between 1800 and 1850.
 Artifacts found at this site suggest at least two houses surrounded by a yard.
 Additional fieldwork was done in these areas.
-To date, more than 53,000 artifacts have been uncovered and confirm that this was a central quarter site.
+To date, more than 60,000 artifacts have been uncovered and confirm that this was a central quarter site.
 Artifacts include items used by enslaved individuals in their everyday lives including ceramics, buttons and other items of personal adornment, tobacco pipes, and even pieces of writing slate and slate pencils.
 Animal bones, eggshells, seeds, fruit pits, and nut shells are being analyzed further and will tell us what the enslaved ate, grew, and raised.
-Click here to view a report on the preliminary archaeological research (note some images and information have been redacted for this online version).
+Click here to view Dr. Greer's dissertation for Syracuse University that is based on this research.
 Click here to view a one-hour presentation "Putting Together the Pieces: How Small Ceramic Fragments Reveal Much about the Life of the Enslaved at Belle Grove."

-Findings from this archaeological study and some of the artifacts that were found will be part of an exhibit on the lower level of the Manor House.
-It is expected to be open in 2021.
+Findings from this archaeological study and some of the artifacts that were found are on exhibit on the lower level of the Manor House.